 Uncover, place pan in oven, and roast, stirring halfway through, until golden brown and tender, 15-20 minutes.

 Remove from oven, season to taste with ¼ tsp. salt and a pinch of pepper, and set aside.

 Roast the Brussels Sprouts

-Place Brussels sprouts on prepared baking sheet and toss with 2 tsp. olive oil and ¼ tsp. salt.
+Place Brussels sprouts and shallot rounds on prepared baking sheet and toss with 2 tsp. olive oil and ¼ tsp. salt.

 While Brussels sprouts roast, cook steaks.

 Cook the Steaks